1.2× Not 10×: The Honest Productivity Number Nobody's Publishing

 "Despite the excitement surrounding AI, its impact on productivity has been inconsistent, leading to what some describe as the AI productivity paradox… CFOs should recalibrate expectations on how AI will truly impact worker productivity and headcount."

 Recalibrate by how much?
-If gross is everywhere and net is nowhere, the obvious question is the size of the deductions.
+If gross is everywhere and net is nowhere, the question is the size of the deductions.
 The largest available telemetry dataset has a brutal answer.

 The Subtractions Faros Measured